sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 Every developer, sooner or later, is faced with frequent problems for which someone else, on the basis of various experiences, has defined a solution universally recognized as "the best one".

-A design pattern is an abstraction of a solution to a frequent problem in software development.
+A design pattern is an abstraction of the best solution to a frequent problem in software development.

 # Why to use a design pattern?

+If a developer faces a problem, the best idea he could have is to use a well-known and tested solution, without re-inventing the wheel.

+Using a design pattern ensures that side effects won't happen during the development process and, also, that the problem will be solved with the best approach possible.

 # 1. Singleton (Creational)